The optical architecture of a heterogenous quantum network deployed in production facilities

-The next big step in the adoption of quantum communication is the leap to the space segment, since it would enable worldwide quantum connectivity.
-Also, further progress is being made in other types of quantum communications such as quantum entanglement distribution---to enable the so called ``quantum internet''~\cite{review_qinternet}---or other quantum-enhanced applications such as quantum clock synchronisation~\cite{quantum_clock_networking}.
-Communication infrastructures are being prepared to support any kind of quantum communication, beyond quantum cryptography.
+The next big step in the adoption of quantum communication will be the leap to the space segment, since it would enable worldwide quantum connectivity.
+Also, further progress is being made in other types of quantum communications such as quantum entanglement distribution---to enable the so-called ``quantum internet''~\cite{review_qinternet, review_stacks}---or other quantum-enhanced applications such as quantum clock synchronisation.